numandev1/linkedin-auto-bot/README.md

 $ npm install -g linkedin-auto-bot
 ```

-It installs two binaries: `linkedin-auto-bot` and `lac` to your system path.
+It installs two binaries: `linkedin-auto-bot` and `lab` to your system path.

 ## Usage

-Use it as follows using `lac` command:
+Use it as follows using `lab` command:

 ```bash
 $ lab -u enter_your_linkedin_email> -k <keyword like Full Stack Developer>